DinoChiesa/ApigeeEdge-Java-Hashcash/Readme.md

 policy performs a [HashCash](http://www.hashcash.org/) verification.
 It can be used to aid in limiting denial-of-service attacks or enforcing a proof-of-work on clients.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.
+It's just a sample.

 ## Background

 As API Adoption increases, denial-of-service and brute force bot attacks are more often targeting APIs, and the stakes are growing larger.
 A business that runs commerce or customer loyalty programs through their APIs stands to lose customer loyalty if attacks compromise service.